-The corridor selection process begins in May 2024 and corridor submissions will be accepted until the end of June 2024.
-The program is scheduled to be completed in 2025.
-The selected corridor projects will kick-off in Summer 2024, beginning with the corridor situational analysis and stakeholder engagement.
+The corridor selection process began in May 2024 and corridor submissions were accepted until the end of June 2024.
+This program is scheduled to be completed in 2025.
+The selected corridor projects kicked off in September 2024 and by the end of the year, the corridor situational analysis and vast majority of stakeholder engagement will be completed.
 In 2025, the focus will progress to the development and refinement of the strategy, implementation plan and investment plan.